 The magnets do a great job of holding the sections tightly in place, while the internal components automatically sense the change in the speaker’s physical configuration and instantly apply the right EQ to shade array sections in order to maintain balance.

-The speaker’s input mixer means that it can work as a standalone speaker, with only the use of some backing tracks and a mic.
+The Bose F1’s input mixer means that it can work as a standalone unit, with only the use of some backing tracks and a mic.

-The sub contains a one thousand watt amp module and utilizes a couple of ten-inch drivers that are nicely housed together in a compact cabinet.
-The sub is able to produce an impressive peak output of one hundred and thirty decibels SPL and good LF extension down to forty HZ.
+The sub contains a one thousand watt amp module and utilizes a couple of 10 inch drivers that are nicely housed together in a compact cabinet.
+The sub is able to produce an impressive peak output of 130 decibels SPL and good LF extension down to forty HZ.

 While the enclosures match in terms of style, they’re made out of different materials.
-The speaker cabinet consists of molded plastic, while the sub’s housing is made out of wood.
+The Bose F1 cabinet consists of molded plastic, while the sub’s housing is made out of wood.
 The cabinet design is sleek, without being too thin.